Last Updated: September 30, 2025; Next Review: September 30, 2026

 Communications

-We may use your Personal Information to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
+We may use your Personal Information to contact you with newsletters, marketing or promotional materials, and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us by following the unsubscribe link or instructions provided in any email we send or by contacting us.

 Compliance With Laws

-We will disclose your Personal Information where required to do so by law or subpoena or if we believe that such action is necessary to comply with the law and the reasonable requests of law enforcement or to protect the security or integrity of our Service.
+We will disclose your Personal Information where required to do so by law or subpoena, or if we believe that such action is necessary to comply with the law and the reasonable requests of law enforcement or to protect the security or integrity of our Service.

 Security

-The security of your Personal Information is important to us, and we strive to implement and maintain reasonable, commercially acceptable security procedures and practices appropriate to the nature of the information we store, in order to protect it from unauthorized access, destruction, use, modification, or disclosure.
+The security of your Personal Information is important to us, and we strive to implement and maintain reasonable, commercially acceptable security procedures and practices appropriate to the nature of the information we store, to protect it from unauthorized access, destruction, use, modification, or disclosure.

-However, please be aware that no method of transmission over the internet, or method of electronic storage is 100% secure and we are unable to guarantee the absolute security of the Personal Information we have collected from you.
+However, please be aware that no method of transmission over the internet, or method of electronic storage, is 100% secure, and we are unable to guarantee the absolute security of the Personal Information we have collected from you.

 International Transfer

-Your information, including Personal Information, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
+Your information, including Personal Information, may be transferred to — and maintained on — computers located outside of your state, province, country, or other governmental jurisdiction where the data protection laws may differ from those in your jurisdiction.

 If you are located outside United States and choose to provide information to us, please note that we transfer the information, including Personal Information, to United States and process it there.

-Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.
+Your consent to this Privacy Policy, followed by your submission of such information represents your agreement to that transfer.

 Links To Other Sites

 Our Service may contain links to other sites that are not operated by us.
-If you click on a third party link, you will be directed to that third party's site.
+If you click on a third-party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

-We have no control over, and assume no responsibility for the content, privacy policies or practices of any third party sites or services.
+We have no control over, and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 Children's Privacy

 We may modify this Privacy Policy from time to time and will publish the most current version on our website.
-If a modification meaningfully reduces your rights, we will notify people whose personal data we hold and is affected.
+If a modification meaningfully reduces your rights, we will notify people whose personal data we hold and are affected.

 While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information may include, but is not limited to, your email address, name, phone number, postal address ("Personal Information").
+Personally identifiable information may include, but is not limited to, your email address, name, phone number, and postal address ("Personal Information").

 We collect this information for the purpose of providing the Service, identifying and communicating with you, responding to your requests/inquiries, servicing your purchase orders, and improving our services.